oasis-open/cti-documentation/img/icons/README.md

 still supplies meaningful alternative text for assistive technology.

-The TLP icons use the applicable FIRST display color as a filled STIX marking tag, paired with a path-drawn scope pictogram.
-Nearby text and labeled tiles retain the complete uppercase marking name, so color is not the only cue.
+The TLP icons use the applicable FIRST display color as a filled STIX marking tag, paired with an original path-drawn scope pictogram.
+These pictograms are non-normative community artwork: the applicable FIRST color and literal uppercase TLP label remain authoritative.
+Nearby native text must retain that complete label and expose an accessible name, so neither color nor the illustrative cue carries the meaning alone.

-STIX 2.1 uses TLP:WHITE, while TLP 2.0 uses TLP:CLEAR and also defines
+Render labeled TLP tiles at 96 CSS pixels or larger.
+At compact sizes, use the label-free glyph with adjacent native text; path-drawn labels are visual artwork and do not replace accessible application text.
+STIX 2.1 uses TLP:WHITE, while TLP 2.0 uses TLP:CLEAR and also defines TLP:AMBER+STRICT;
-TLP:AMBER+STRICT; applications should not silently reinterpret one vocabulary as the other.
+applications should not silently reinterpret one vocabulary as the other.